 Please note: summer students will need to complete the forms/application listed above and all forms listed under ‘Brand New Hire’ if they have not worked on campus before.

-If you have been hired as a Resident Assistant (RA), you cannot work 2 jobs on campus.
+Resident Assistant (RA) cannot work 2 jobs on campus.
 RAs are compensated for room and board and typically work 20 hours per week.
-Because of these reasons, exceptions are not made for RAs being allowed to work 2 jobs.
+There are no exceptions made for RAs being allowed to work 2 jobs.